 Sadly, this story is a common one and at least once or twice a year we hear a similar high-profile story about inaccuracies intentionally included on a resume.

-One of the most frequent questions that I am asked by potential clients of my resume writing firm takes the form of… “I have a problem (or weakness) in my professional history in the form of XYZ.
+One of the most frequent questions that I am asked by potential clients wanting a resume professionally written by Distinctive Career Services, takes the form of… “I have a problem (or weakness) in my professional history in the form of XYZ.
 I’m afraid of how that will look on my resume.
 Have you ever dealt with this problem (or weakness) before?
 Do you think you could help me?”

 The situation that Robert Irvine found himself in was the inspiration for this week’s article.
 As always, I hope you find it enlightening and helpful!
 Read on…

 Lying on your resume can be tempting.
 Perhaps you know, without any doubt, that you have the skills and abilities an employer is looking for.
 You just don’t have the degree.
 So, you are considering exaggerating the semester of coursework you took 15 years ago, into a degree.
 Is lying too strong of a word?

 Perhaps you are more comfortable saying that you embellished your resume, stretched the truth, or slightly overstated your qualifications.
 Are those phrases more comfortable for you?
 After all, doesn’t everyone do a little “polishing” or “padding” of their qualifications to make themselves look better on a resume?

 Unfortunately, if you believe the above, your perception is partially true.
 Surveys indicate that lying on resumes does appear to be on the rise.
 According to a survey conducted by the Society for Human Resource Management (SHRM), more than 60% of all HR professionals report finding inaccuracies on the resumes that come across their desks.
 An inaccuracy may not necessarily be a lie.
 But, an inaccuracy is enough to call your character into question and be the cause of you losing a job offer that you were in the running for, or to be dismissed from a job that you are already in.